Planning a Community Approach to Diabetes Care in Low- and Middle-Income Countries Using Optimization: Numerical Experiments

 We simulated $\xi_{i,t}$ as normally distributed with mean zero and standard deviation $\sigma$, where $\sigma$ was estimated using historical data from NanoHealth by calculating the sample standard deviation of the change in FBG between successive periods across all patients.
 We solve 10 replications of each instance each with a different random seed.

-\subsubsection{Baseline heuristics.}
+\subsubsection{Baseline Heuristics.}

-We use four naive baseline heuristics as benchmarks: \begin{itemize} \item \emph{Visit No One:} No patients are visited during the planning horizon. \item \emph{Visit Everyone:} Every patient is visited at every period. \item \emph{Descending FBG:} Visit $C$ patients ranked by descending FBG. \item \emph{Ascending FBG:} Visit $C$ patients ranked by ascending FBG. \end{itemize} Note that the last two baseline heuristics differ from their EA counterparts in that patients are not filtered by identifying set $I_t$ prior to ranking in each period $t$.
+We use four naive baseline heuristics as benchmarks: \begin{itemize} \item \emph{Visit-no-one:} No patients are visited during the planning horizon. \item \emph{Visit-everyone:} Every patient is visited at every period. \item \emph{Descending FBG:} Visit $C$ patients ranked by descending FBG. \item \emph{Ascending FBG:} Visit $C$ patients ranked by ascending FBG. \end{itemize} Note that the last two baseline heuristics differ from their EA counterparts in that patients are not filtered by identifying set $I_t$ prior to ranking in each period $t$.

-\subsubsection{Evaluation metrics.}
+\subsubsection{Evaluation Metrics.}

 To compare our solution algorithms, we introduce the concept of patient-periods in control (PPC), i.e., the number of patients with their FBG in control (under the threshold $\delta$) at the end of each period.
 By computing the total number of PPC across all periods, we can easily compare the relative performance of each heuristic for the full planning horizon.
 We also compare our algorithms using the number of screening visits, total enrollment, and FBG.